wharris/dougrain/README.rst

    :target: https://travis-ci.org/wharris/dougrain

 This is a pre-release version.
-It usually works pretty well, but the API may have have breaking changes in minor releases until version 1.0.
+It usually works pretty well, but the API may have breaking changes in minor releases until version 1.0.
 The HAL specification is still being developed, so Dougrain is unlikely to have a stable API until HAL itself is stable.